 A Model of Collective Impact: Systemic Change that Leads to Success

-These are just a few of the concerns and questions raised by our community here in Central Texas as we work with them to create the best education pipeline in the country.
-The questions are simple, but the answers are not.
-We hear them in our region, but they resonate throughout our country.
-Creating education change that is meaningful, transforms the student experience, and improves high school, college and career outcomes for all our children –takes time, community commitment and persistence.
+Together we work on creating education change that is meaningful, transforms the student experience, and improves high school, college and career outcomes for all our children –takes time, community commitment and persistence.
 It takes a belief that every child deserves the best chance at a prosperous and happy life.
 Her future is our future, after all.

 E3 Alliance involves and energizes diverse stakeholders to build community will, maintain and build momentum, and drive toward shared commitment for higher student outcomes and a strong economic future.
 The following case studies tell the story.